leriley/Final-Project-Digital-System-2024/introduction.md

 I sketch with a pencil brush on a low density (36%) and small size so that I can build up my sketches.
 I also shade with a pencil brush, on 100% density and a large brush size.
 I do lighting with an air brush which allows for soft gradients.

 ## 4: Layers
+Now that we're actually drawing on our canvas, it's time to introduce **layers**.
+Layers are awesome because they allow for preservation and organization.
+Layers essentially allow you to stack images on top of each other.
+And I use them a lot.
+Once I've finished a drawing, my layers are in this order:
+1. (First layer, or bottommost layer) The sketch (this layer is hidden but preserved)
+2. Base colors
+3. Shadows
+4. Lineart
+5. Lighting